-We moved to Mallorca in August 2013.
-Previously we had been in Barcelona since 2006.
-We were living just outside of Barcelona on the Maresme Coast and we moved to Mallorca because my husband is from the island and his whole family live here.
-We decided to make our lives easier by having family nearby – my family are all in UK.
-Also, the family own a British school on the island and we wanted our daughters to go to it, as well as being able to grow up near their cousins, grandparents, aunts and uncles here.
+Laura moved to Mallorca in August 2013 with her husband and young family.
+They had been living just outside of Barcelona on the Maresme Coast since 2006.
+They moved to Mallorca because Laura’s husband is from the island and his whole family live there.
+They decided to make their lives easier by having family nearby.
+Also, the family own a British school on the island and they wanted their daughters to go to it, as well as being able to grow up near their cousins, grandparents, aunts and uncles.
+Laura talked to MumAbroad Life about the move and their new life in Mallorca.

 Our move to the island was very smooth but I think there are two main reasons for this.
 Firstly we had already lived in Spain for nearly 8 years so it was not a huge culture shock coming to Mallorca and secondly, my husband is from Mallorca and his family are here so it has been a kind of home from home for us over the years and obviously a very familiar place for our children.
 Our 2 eldest daughters were 5 and 2 when we moved.
 They settled in very quickly – they were young enough to be able to adapt easily.
 Meeting other parents from school helps enormously when moving to a new place.